 ID # Component Issue AD-355 Audio engine A problem whereby the length of the first note in the flow could be truncated in exported audio files has been resolved.
-AD-356 Audio engine Under some circumstances, Dorico could crash when waking the computer from sleep.
+Under some circumstances, Dorico could crash when waking the computer from sleep.
 This problem has now been resolved (Mac only).
-STEAM-8538 Audio export Exporting audio would hang or export an empty file if the name of the flow to be exported ended in a trailing space or multiple full stops; this has now been fixed (Windows only).
-STEAM-8454 Dynamics Editing unrelated items no longer sometimes causes dynamics to move incorrectly vertically in galley view.
+Exporting audio would hang or export an empty file if the name of the flow to be exported ended in a trailing space or multiple full stops; this has now been fixed (Windows only).
+AD-356 Audio engine STEAM-8538 Audio export STEAM-8454 Dynamics Editing unrelated items no longer sometimes causes dynamics to move incorrectly vertically in galley view.
 STEAM-8223 Key signatures Key signatures for transposing instruments in divisi staves now appear correctly.
 STEAM-8479 Key signatures Key signatures created using a custom tonality system no longer sometimes reference the wrong system of accidentals and set of octave divisions.
 STEAM-8502 Localization When running Dorico in a language where comma is used as the decimal separator, spin boxes that use decimal values now work correctly.
 STEAM-8455 Mixer Outputs for plug-ins added in the VST Instruments panel in Play mode now appear correctly in Dorico's Mixer once more.
 STEAM-8516 Percussion Percussion playing techniques now play back correctly in the event that one or more instruments in the kit cannot be mapped to entries in the chosen percussion map.
 STEAM-8398 Performance Deleting notes at the end of a flow that has explicit bar rests near the start is now much faster.
 STEAM-8417 Performance Inputting notes in scores with large numbers of players is now much faster, at the expense of reducing the automatic balancing of bars per system at the end of the flow.
-STEAM-8447 Performance Showing the system track in galley view no longer causes editing and redraw to be significantly slower.
-STEAM-8458 Performance Opening project files with many MIDI controller automation events is now significantly faster.
-STEAM-8418 Play mode Dorico no longer crashes if you do Play ► Reset Playback Overrides with items other than notes selected.
+STEAM-8447 Performance significantly slower.
+STEAM-8458 Performance Opening project files with many MIDI controlle faster.
+Showing the system track in galley view no longer causes editing and redraw to be significantly slower.
+Opening project files with many MIDI controller automation events is now significantly faster.
+Dorico no longer crashes if you do Play ► Reset Playback Overrides with items other than notes selected.
 STEAM-8435 Play mode The e button that shows whether a VST plug-in window is open now always correctly reflects the current state.
 STEAM-8432 Print mode Exporting a PDF of a 2-up document using a non-European page size now produces a PDF of the correct dimensions.

-ID # Component Issue STEAM-8429 Project files Under rare circumstances in projects with divisi and local time signatures, Dorico could hang when attempting to re-open an existing project; this has now been resolved.
-STEAM-8475 Project files Under rare circumstances, Dorico could crash when attempting to save a project.
+ID # Component Issue

+STEAM-8429 Project files Under rare circumstances in projects with divisi and local time signatures, Dorico could hang when attempting to re-open an existing project; this has now been resolved.
+Under rare circumstances, Dorico could crash when attempting to save a project.
 This problem has now been resolved.
-STEAM-8419 Rhythmic feel Dorico no longer crashes if you type a character not included in any of the rhythmic feel names into the filter control in the Edit Rhythmic Feel dialog.
-STEAM-8423 Text Under some circumstances, moving a text item on one staff could cause a text item on another staff to move unexpectedly.
-This problem has now been resolved.
+Dorico no longer crashes if you type a character not included in any of the rhythmic feel

+STEAM-8475 Project files

+STEAM-8419 Rhythmic feel

+STEAM-8423 Text